Tight is a word I’m more than happy to associate with a good pair of skinny jeans.

 Especially if you’ve been trying in vain to improve your skin care routine, when your skin is feeling perpetually tight it can be downright infuriating.

-Why your skin is feeling tight
+Why your skin might be feeling tight lately

 Your skin isn’t feeling tight for no reason.
 Unless you’ve recently had some sort of allergic reaction (in which case you should see a doctor), healthy skin should feel supple and relaxed.
 There are three distinct reasons for skin that’s feeling tight after cleansing or throughout the day.

-This is by far the most common cause of skin feeling tight.
+Not having enough lipids in your skin barrier is by far the most common cause of skin feeling tight.
 Oil and fats are emollients that keep the skin soft, supple and flexible, and also lock moisture in the deeper layers.
 Just like how many people regularly condition their leather bags and shoes to stop them cracking, our skin usually produces natural oils to keep itself as healthy as can be.

 This sebum is one of the components of our acid mantle – a pH-balanced barrier of sorts that keeps bacteria and other nasties out and moisture in.
 Not enough oil will cause tightness, as your skin loses water and pliability and starts literally stretching and tearing.
 Ouch.
 The next stage after repeated untreated tightness usually is dehydration and sensitivity – think redness, stinging and worse.